itsgaldoron/Riddler/CONTRIBUTING.md

 ## License

-By contributing, you agree that your contributions will be licensed under the project's MIT License.
+By contributing, you agree that your contributions will be licensed under the project's Creative Commons Attribution-NonCommercial 4.0 International License.
+All intellectual property rights remain with the original author.
+Contributors retain copyright to their contributions but grant the project the rights to use those contributions under the CC BY-NC license.